simonrob/pyoslog/README.md

 log stream --predicate 'subsystem == "ac.robinson.pyoslog"' --level debug
 ```

-See `man log` for further details about the available options and filters.
+See the `log` tool's manpages (`man log` or [online](https://keith.github.io/xcode-man-pages/log.1.html)) for further details about the available options and filters.

 ### Handling cleanup
-When labelling subsystem and category using the native C methods there is a requirement to free the log object after use (using `os_release`).
+When labelling subsystem and category using the native C methods there is a requirement to free the log object after use (using [`os_release`](https://developer.apple.com/documentation/os/1524245-os_release)).
 The pyoslog module handles this for you – there is no need to `del` or release these objects.